-Remove any emotional baggage that block your progress and drain your mental energy.
+Remove any emotional baggage that blocks your progress and drain your mental energy.

 Properly use your free time

 You don't need to fill every second of your life with something productive.
-You want to be working effective, efficient and not just punch in and out of a time card.
+You want to be working effectively, efficiently, and not just punch in and out of a time card.
 Recharge your brain, recharge your body, do what you need to feel 100% when you need it.

-Go on a vacation, enjoy the day our or maybe paint the town red.
+Go on a vacation, enjoy the day, or maybe paint the town red.
 Rewarding yourself is important as well.
 You want to feel accomplished and rewarded at the same time.